AaronJan/Academe/README.md

 ## Introduction

-I always thought ORM should be better. (to be continued)
+I always thought ORM should be better (to be continued).

 ## Credits